-Two upcoming endeavors will improve the region's ability to address its chronic housing affordability challenges.
-The integration of MTC and ABAG staff will lead to more effective long-range planning and increase the region's housing policy capacities.
-The newly created CASA initiative will bring together diverse interests to develop a Regional Housing Implementation Strategy.
-This work will likely evaluate and recommend a range of legislative, regulatory, financial, and market-related measures needed to provide for the region's housing needs at all income levels.
+Two new endeavors will improve the region's ability to address its chronic housing affordability challenges.
+The recent integration of MTC and ABAG staff will lead to more effective long-range planning and increase the region's housing policy capacities.
+The newly created CASA initiative is bringing together diverse interests to develop a bold new strategy for housing production and preservation.
+Together these efforts will expand data gathering and technical assistance and recommend a range of legislative, funding and policy measures to help provide for the region's housing needs at all income levels.